stella-systems/stellanow-sdk-python/README.md

 ### Configuring Queue Overflow Behavior

+⚠️ **IMPORTANT: The SDK now uses an unlimited queue by default (max_size=0).
+This means the queue will NEVER drop messages, but can cause memory overflow if messages are produced faster than they are consumed.
+Monitor your application's memory usage carefully.**

 The SDK provides configurable queue overflow strategies to handle different data criticality requirements.
-By default, the SDK uses a 100,000-message queue with DROP_OLDEST strategy (backward compatible).
+By default, the SDK uses an unlimited queue with RAISE_EXCEPTION strategy (which only applies if you set a max_size limit).

 #### For Critical Data (e.g., ANPR, Financial Transactions)